 French: Intermediate (Conversational proficiency) - Actively engaged in weekly meetings of the French society at Princeton University, enhancing my conversational skills and cultural understanding.
+Lived in France and Quebec, Canada for a fixed time.
 Actively used in informal and semi-formal contexts, demonstrating my capacity to engage in multilingual and multicultural environments.